Panic of 1873: Effects

-The failure of Jay Cooke's bank and soon afterward of Henry Clews' set off a chain reaction of bank failures and temporarily closed the New York Stock Exchange.
+The failure of Cooke's bank and soon afterward of Henry Clews' set off a chain reaction of bank failures and temporarily closed the New York Stock Exchange.
 Factories began to lay off workers as the country slipped into depression.
 The effects of the panic were quickly felt in New York (where 25% of workers became unemployed) and more slowly in Chicago, Virginia City, Nevada (where silver mining was active), and San Francisco.
-In New Hampshire, state coffers were so depleted by lost tax revenue the state government turned to private interests including tea and gunpowder manufacturer D. Ralph Lolbert for financial support.

 The New York Stock Exchange closed for ten days starting on 20 September.
-By November 1873, some 55 of the nation's railroads had failed, and another 60 had gone bankrupt by the first anniversary of the crisis.
-Construction of new rail lines, formerly one of the backbones of the economy, plummeted from 7500 mi of track in 1872 to just 1600 mi in 1875, and 18,000 businesses failed between 1873 and 1875.
+By November, 55 of the nation's railroads had failed, and another 60 had gone bankrupt by the first anniversary of the crisis.
+Construction of rail lines, formerly one of the backbones of the economy, plummeted from 7500 mi of track in 1872 to just 1600 mi in 1875, and 18,000 businesses failed between 1873 and 1875.
 Unemployment peaked in 1878 at 8.25%.
 Building construction was halted, wages were cut, real estate values fell, and corporate profits vanished.

 In 1874, Congress passed "the Ferry Bill" to allow for the printing of currency, increasing inflation and reducing the value of debts.
 The bill was vetoed by President Grant.
 The following year, Congress passed the Specie Resumption Act of 1875, which would back United States currency with gold.
 Backing American currency with gold helped curb inflation and stabilize the dollar.